+(2021 Ed.)

-(2020 Ed.)
-[Title 49 RCW-page 1] representative each of employers and employees shall be appointed for one year, two years, and three years, respectively.
+[Title 49 RCW-page 1]

+the director of labor and industries shall be as follows: One representative each of employers and employees shall be appointed for one year, two years, and three years, respectively.
 Thereafter, each member shall be appointed for a term of three years.
 The director of labor and industries shall also appoint a public member to the apprenticeship council for a three-year term.
 Each member shall hold office until a successor is appointed and has qualified and any vacancy shall be filled by appointment for the unexpired portion of the term.
 A designated representative from each of the following: The workforce training and education coordinating board, state board for community and technical colleges, employment security department, and United States department of labor, apprenticeship, training, employer, and labor services, shall be ex officio members of the apprenticeship council.
 Ex officio members shall have no vote.
 Each member of the council, not otherwise compensated by public moneys, shall be reimbursed for travel expenses in accordance with RCW 43.03.050 and 43.03.060 and shall be compensated in accordance with RCW 43.03.240.